 - After you have received your order number, samples should be shipped on blue ice or dry ice.

 - Please include a print out of your order with your shipment.

 - Detailed information about how and where to ship your samples can be found here.

 - Duke clients must supply a fund code before an order is generated.

 - Non- Duke clients must provide a signed PO before an order number will be issued.
 Payments may be made by check or wire transfer.

 - We do not accept credit cards.

-- Samples will be kept for two months after the sequencing data is released.
+- Samples will be kept for three months after the sequencing data is released.